Baby-Proof Your Air ConditioningPublished on: August 9, 2018

 When your home isn’t adequately ventilated, stale air collects, harmful odors are trapped, and dangerous VOCs are concentrated inside your house.
 “VOCs” describes the chemical off-gassing from paint, cleaning products, adhesives, new carpet and furniture.
 You don’t have the luxury of opening windows year-round, which would help exhaust stale air and let fresh air inside.

 Increase ventilation in your home by installing a balanced ventilation system to work with your current air conditioning and heating system.
 There are two types to choose from, an energy recovery ventilation (ERV) system or a heat-recovery ventilation (HRV) system.
 Both systems deliver fresh air to your home and exhaust stale air outside.

 Contact AC Southeast to learn the benefits of each system.
 There, you can schedule installation for a new ventilation system with a local licensed air conditioning and heating professional.

 Don’t wait until after the new baby comes home before you schedule air conditioning service or install a ventilation system, humidifier or dehumidifier in your house.

 Improving your indoor air quality will create a healthy environment for you and the rest of your family, so you can enjoy your new bundle of joy the minute he or she arrives.

-Contact AC Southeast today to find a licensed and reliable HVAC expert in your area so you can schedule maintenance or tune-up of your air conditioning system immediately.
+Search AC Southeast today to find a licensed and reliable HVAC expert in your area so you can schedule maintenance or tune-up of your air conditioning system immediately.